ljvblfz/Jack/server/jack-server/README-jack-server.md

+This documentation describes usage of Jack server %%VERSION%%.

 # Jack server

 The Jack server's goal is to handle a pool of Jack compiler instances in order to limit memory usage